PURPOSE OF THE YOUTH EXCHANGE PROGRAM?

 2) Fill out the:

-a) Visiting Youth Exchange Application & Indemnity Form Consent
+a) Visiting Youth Exchange Application & Indemnity Consent form

-b) Release & Indemnity Agreement
+b) Release & Indemnity Agreement form

-If paying by check, make check out to MD-4 YEP and mail to:
+c) Make check out to MD-4 YEP and mail to:

 13598 Silver Stirrup Dr.